Triskelion Arts: Programming

 Triskelion Arts has a robust and diverse curated programming series, and also allows individuals and groups to rent the space to self-produce.

-The Split Bill series presents 12-16 artists for two-night runs four times per year.
-The program's intention is to serve emerging artists who are looking for a stepping-stone between the showcase format (for which work is generally capped at 15 minutes) and full-on, evening-length, self-production.
+The Split Bill series presents artists for two-night runs.
+The program's intention is to serve emerging artists who are looking for a stepping-stone between the showcase format (for which work is generally capped at 25 minutes) and full-on, evening-length, self-production.

 The Collaborations in Dance Festival (CollabFest) runs in the fall presenting 20-30 artists or companies over 4 nights in movement-based work that features a strong collaboration with other mediums such as film, music, theater and visual arts.

 Never Before, Never Again is an improvisation festival that runs in the winter presenting 20-30 artists or companies over 4 nights, which was featured in the Brooklyn Paper.

 The Comedy in Dance Festival runs in the spring presenting 20-30 artists or companies over 4 nights.
 Past performers have included Billy Schultz, the Cocoon Central Dance Team which includes Sunita Mani, Tallie Medel and Eleanore Pienta; Jamie Benson and Andrae Gonzalo and The Raving Jaynes, among others.

 The Summer Shake-Up runs mid-week in the summer presenting both invited and submission-based work up to 15 minutes.

 The Dance Film Feastival, which is co-sponsored by Dance Films Association in 2016, runs in the spring highlighting the complex relationship between choreographer and filmmaker.
 The festival celebrates national and international dance-based films that stretch the boundaries of what would be possible on the stage.

 Beyond presenting application-based works, the organization predominantly hosts MainStage "Triskelion Arts Presents" solo or 2 company shared shows, which are by invitation only.
 Interested companies are encouraged to make introductions.